 Lety Valencia: Additionally, The federal government passed the Cares Act

-Lety Valencia: But even with all of the effort, community members and organizers put into fighting displacement during shelter in place orders, low income families were still getting evicted.
+Lety Valencia: But even with all of the effort, community members and organizers put into fighting displacement during a shelter in place orders, low-income families were still getting evicted.

 Blanca Ojeda: We were getting calls from people that were renting, who had experienced their previous, uh, landlord or property owner, like selling their [00:06:00] properties.
 And so someone new was coming in.
 Evicting them, um, or, or upgrading.